top of page

 Time is Money—Lots of It

 The average breach takes 194 days to identify and another 64 days to contain.
-That's over eight months during which attackers can exfiltrate data, move laterally through systems, and establish persistent footholds.
-For financial institutions, those numbers improve only slightly: 168 days to identify and 51 days to contain.
+That's over eight months during which attackers can steal data, move laterally through systems, and establish long-term footholds.
+For financial institutions, these stats improve slightly to 168 days to identify and 51 days to contain.

 The Human Impact

-These costs don't appear on any corporate balance sheet, but they represent real human suffering caused by inadequate identity security controls.
+These expenses are not visible on any corporate balance sheet, yet they illustrate real human suffering caused by insufficient identity security measures.

 Operational Disruption